exiang/open_hub_wiki/Step-by-Step-Todo-module-Chapter3.md

 ## Chapter 3
-Imagine this, after published the module, you got a new request from your boss:
+Imagine: after published the module, you got a new request from your boss:
 > As admin, I would like to see any pending TODO tasks in associate to a specific startup or company.

 Analyzing the requirement, these are the action plans (translated to developer language):